Agencies That Regulate Asbestos

 In 2016, the EPA added the carcinogen to the top 10 list of chemicals for priority action under the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which will allow the EPA to put the mineral up for review by the agency.

-If you would like to know more about asbestos regulations, request your free case evaluation today to connect with an attorney who can further explain how these regulations affect your state.
+If you would like to know more about asbestos regulations, request a case evaluation today to contact with an attorney who can further explain how these regulations affect your state.